tahajadid/SavedPlaces/README.md

 # SavedPlaces

+"Saved Places" or "Places Enregistrées" is an application that helps to save the places they visited.

 ## Description

-"Saved Places" or "Places Enregistrées" is an application that helps to save the places they visited.
+With Saved Places application you can :

+.
+Register the Places while using the App

+.
+Go to see the Places registred with the lat & lng

 ## Screenshot